WildSphee/3_dice_roll_simulation/README.md

+## Sum of 3 dice simulation
-## This script simulated the results of rolling 3 dices that contains 00, 11, and 22
+This script simulated the results of rolling 3 dices that contains 0, 0, 1, 1, and 2, 2
-## simulation done due to some boardgame containing this mechanic
+simulation done due to some boardgame containing this mechanic
 ```
 {'Total 0': 73945, 'Total 1': 222370, 'Total 2': 443533, 'Total 3': 518986,
  'Total 4': 445166, 'Total 5': 222338, 'Total 6': 73662}